Diabetes and Heart Test in Singapore

 Triglycerides are one of the most common fats found in the body.
 When you regularly consume more calories than you burn, your body converts these excess calories into triglycerides and they are stored in your body as fat.

 Cholesterol is a waxy substance found in all cells in your body.
 Your body needs small amounts for many reasons; from helping to make vitamin D to digesting fats.
-However, high levels can increase your risk of heart disease so it’s important to get the right balance.
+However, high levels can increase your risk of heart disease so it’s important to get the right balance. you can take a cholesterol test at home as per your convenience.

 LDL (Low-Density Lipoprotein)